Here’s the right way of studying Revelation according to the book itself

 You may also like

-Trusted and tested hope against sickness, pain, tragedies, and ultimately the darkness
+Trusted and tested hope against sickness, pain, tragedies, darkness, and ultimately sin

 "Wherefore comfort one another with these words."
 1 Thessalonians 4:16-18 ASV